 What is a robots.txt file?

-Robots.txt is a file that contains the areas of a website that search engine robots are forbidden from crawling.
-It lists the URLs that the webmaster doesn’t want Google or any search engine to index and prevents them from visiting and tracking the selected pages.
+Robots.txt is a file that contains the areas of a website where search engine robots are forbidden from crawling.
+It lists the URLs the webmaster doesn’t want Google or any search engine to index, preventing them from visiting and tracking the selected pages.
+We accomplish this action through the robots.txt disallow tag that you will see in the examples further down.

 To give you a robots.txt example, this is its syntax: